Post OTCF

 Photograph of the one of the two entries of the Outpost of Pierre Pointed.
 The entry is of face, framed by two huts of the external quartering, used in the absence of attack.

-Pierre Pointue is one of the Outposts of the SFAM, vis-a-vis the fort of Castillon where in June 1940 the Italians pronounce their stronger attack.
-The OTCF played a big role if not capital there.
+Pierre Pointue is one of the Outposts of the SFAM, face at the height of Castillon where in June 1940 the Italians pronounce their stronger attack.
+The OTCF played a big role, if not capital there.

 The strong reaction of PR, alerted by OTCF, makes it possible to contain Italian until in the morning the men of the Outpost get clear, making even some prisoners.